ccamlr/Grym_Base_Case/README.md

 The reason for this structure is:
   1. The `Projection_function.R` contains the `KrillProjection()` function that will be used for each run of the Grym and has no hard coded or default biological parameter values.
 Once the base cases are done, in order to try different implementations this file would just need to be copied and renamed and then the `KrillProjection()` function modified for the desired implementation which is then easily passed up to each Subarea assessment.
   2. Having each Subarea in their own Rmarkdown means that we can work on getting one area right first explaining where its values come from and how they are calculated and then quickly rolling it out to the other Subareas, it also means you can quickly test other implementations by only applying them to a single area first and making modifications where needed before rolling them out to other areas.
-  3. Finally having an overarching file means you can run all the subareas at once when you are happy with your models and have them in one document.

 - The folder '2_Parameters' contains some preliminary parameter values.